sk-classroom/asc-final-exam/exam-examples.md

 44. Which of the following best describes the role of teacher forcing in training a Seq2Seq model?
    - [ ] A) It is a strategy to speed up the training process by using a fixed learning rate
    - [ ] B) It involves using the model's predictions as inputs during training to improve accuracy
-   - [ ] C) It involves using the ground-ruth target tokens as inputs during training to facilitate learning convergence
+   - [ ] C) It involves using the ground-truth target tokens as inputs during training to facilitate learning convergence
    - [ ] D) It is a regularization technique to prevent overfitting by randomly dropping out tokens
-   >Answer: C) It involves using the ground-ruth target tokens as inputs during training to facilitate learning convergence
+   >Answer: C) It involves using the ground-truth target tokens as inputs during training to facilitate learning convergence

 45. A data scientist is working on a sentiment analysis model using a Seq2Seq architecture.
 The model is intended to classify sentences into positive or negative sentiments.
 However, during testing, it was observed that the model performs well on sentences seen during training but fails to generalize to new, unseen sentences.
 Which of the following modifications could potentially improve the model's ability to generalize?
    - [ ] A) Increase the size of the training dataset to include a more diverse set of sentences